 Visit Setubal's bustling Fish Market - Mercado do Livramento

-Even you are not intending on buying a fish Setubal’s Fishmarket is a great place to visit for its atmosphere, azulejo tiles and funny statues standing in the alleys.
+Even if you are not intending on buying fish Setubal’s Fishmarket is a great place to visit for its atmosphere, azulejo tiles and funny statues standing in the alleys.

 It is said that Setubal houses one of the best fish markets in the world so once you are there it would be a shame not to visit.

-Inaugurated in 1930 and housed in the pink-painted building, this market boasts not only a plethora of fish selection but also unique architecture with cast-iron columns, large panels of tiles inside representing the region’s long history.
+Inaugurated in 1930 and housed in a pink-painted building, this market boasts not only a plethora of fish selection but also unique architecture with cast-iron columns, and large panels of tiles inside representing the region’s long history.